rbjakab/code-challenge/src/README.md

 -   If neither or both of the order flags (`--par`, `--seq`) are specified.

 Ensure you specify exactly one color flag and one order flag.

-## Notes

--   The program is designed for demonstration purposes and relies on the `apiMock.js` file to simulate color data retrieval.
--   Modify `apiMock.js` as needed to suit your testing or development needs.

-## License

-This project is unlicensed and is intended for educational and demonstration purposes only.